derzwinkeremoji/mysql-swift/README.md

 ## Current Status

-Very early.
-Lets you connect to the database, and perform queries using String or Int types.
+Approaching usefulness.
+Lets you connect to the database, and perform queries using basic types.

 ## Running